LShuqair/burger/README.md

 ## Description

 It is a burger logger application that uses MySQL, Node, Express and Handlebars to generate the HTML.
-It also follow the MVC design pattern.
+It follows the MVC design pattern as well.

 ## LINK TO THE REPOSITORY